Bad takes #3. Mutation bias as an independent cause of adaptation.

 “I take exception here only to the implication that a definite variation tendency must be considered to be teleological because it is not ‘orderless.’
 I venture to assert that variation is sometimes orderly and at other times rather disorderly, and that the one is just as free from teleology as the other.
 In our aversion to the old teleology, so effectually banished from science by Darwin, we should not forget that the world is full of order . . .
 If a designer sets limits to variation in order to reach a definite end, the direction of events is teleological; but if organization and the laws of development exclude some lines of variation and favor others, there is certainly nothing supernatural in this” (Whitman, 1919: see p.
 385 of Gould, 2002)

 Here Whitman is literally explaining that orderly tendencies may arise from strictly physical processes with no requirement for supernatural influences.
-But for Simpson (1967), this idea refers to “the vagueness of inherent tendencies, vital urges, or cosmic goals, without known mechanism.”
+But for Simpson (1967), this kind of idea refers to “the vagueness of inherent tendencies, vital urges, or cosmic goals, without known mechanism.”

 In general, when deceptive arguments against alternative views are maintained and nurtured for generations, this is because they are being used, not to resolve substantive scientific questions, but to maintain conformity within a closed ideological system, i.e., advocates of neo-Darwinism use these arguments to reinforce their prior beliefs and shut out new ideas that might alienate them from colleagues or create cognitive dissonance.
 Gatekeepers like Svensson and Berger discourage new thinking by presenting it as bad science or sensationalism, relying on the same fatuous strawman used in a century of prior gate-keeping.